 I was forty-eight when the project came to a close.
-We won a nice recognition as a team, more funding flew in for further work in the same domain, two of my colleagues got promoted; I was pleased as punch, until …
+Our team won recognition.
+More funding flew in for further work in the same domain.
+My two colleagues got promoted.
+I was pleased as punch, until …

-It occurred to me that I had been passed up for promotion.
-My new boss who was unfamiliar with what had gone into making the project a success told me that the general opinion was that while I had done a great job in leading the project, they (read ‘the algorithms’) were not mine.
+It occurred to me that the company had passed me up for promotion.
+My new boss was unfamiliar with what had gone into making the project a success.
+He told me that the general opinion was that while I had done a great job in leading the project, they (read ‘the algorithms’) were not mine.

 I turned to one of my trusted senior colleagues for advice.
 “Wipe that grin off your face” was his first reaction.
 I was stunned.
-He proceeded to tell me that I smile too much and that gives the impression of not being nerdy enough.
-I would be given a more serious consideration if I maintained a relatively impassive expression.
+He proceeded to tell me that I smile too much.
+That gives the impression of not being nerdy enough.
+The company would consider me more seriously if I maintained a relatively impassive expression.
 I liked and respected him and knew he meant well.

 Prof. M was correct on one of those counts – never in the more than three decades since then have I paused writing.
 Diary, poetry, essays, travelogues, and, also, research papers!